 January is a month of extreme weather for Salt Lake City, Utah.
 This is the city's coldest month of the year and the time of deepest snow accumulation.
 But January is also the least windy month.

-January is the coldest month overall for Salt Lake City and the 1st is its chilliest day.
-Along with a few days at the end of December, this period is the coldest all year, with daily highs averaging 36.6 °F (2.6 °C) and lows of 21.6 °F (-5.8 °C).
+January is the coldest month overall for Salt Lake City.
+Along with a few days at the end of December, the 1st and 2nd of January is overall the coldest period all year.
+Daily highs then average 37 degrees Fahrenheit (3 degrees Celsius) while lows are 24 °F (-4 °C).

 |12 days||20 °F min. or less (-8 °C)|

 Salt Lake City averages 4 days in January when the thermometer reaches into the 50s °F (over 10 °C).
 Temperatures above 60 °F (16 °C) are not expected here this month.
 Typically 8 days remain entirely below freezing.

 The thermometer dips to 10 °F (-12 °C) or lower on an average of 3 nights.
 In most years, January does not get as cold as 0 °F (-18 °C).

 |1.4 in||total precipitation||36 mm|

 Half the time, Salt Lake City receives 0.8 to 1.8 inches (20 to 46 mm) of precipitation in January.
 One in four years has drier weather, while another one in four is wetter.